102 Juicy Strawberry Recipes

 How to Store Strawberries

-If you picked more berries then you can eat or use right away, store them in the refrigerator for three to seven days in a vented or towel-lined container to help prevent molding.
+If you picked more berries then you can eat or can use right away, store them in the refrigerator for three to seven days in a vented or towel-lined container to help prevent molding.
 Any longer than that, and you'll need to freeze them.
 Freezing strawberries is easy and allows you to enjoy our juicy, sweet strawberry recipes year round.
 Just wash and hull the berries (see tips below on this), then sprinkle with 3/4 cup of sugar per quart of strawberries.

 Stir berries and sugar until all the sugar is dissolved.
 Sugar helps guard the full, natural taste of the fruit and preserves the vitamin content.
 Place the berries in an airtight container or freezer bag.
 According to our vintage cookbook from 1948, Home Freezing of Fruits and Vegetables, you want to be sure to leave a 1/2 inch head space at the top of a pint-sized container to allow for expansion during freezing.